-It would be best if you were sure that the tools used to automate your digital marketing efforts are compatible with your business model.
-For example, a restaurant owner might use a platform that integrates automated social media management with lead generation.
+It would be best to ensure that the tools used to automate your digital marketing efforts are compatible with your business model.
+For example, a restaurant owner might use a platform integrating automated social media management with lead generation.

 An excellent digital marketing automation solution will offer the ability to connect with customers through various channels.
-It will be able to measure results to determine whether the customer is engaged and interested in the company’s products or services.
+It can measure results to determine whether the customer is engaged and interested in the company's products or services.